scotws/LiaraForth/docs/INTERNALS.md

 the size and execution time of the most used instructions in 16 bit mode is included in the documentation folder.

+## Notes (convert these later)
+We use SM/REM instad of FM/MOD where the difference is not apparent